Forces of Chaos: Lucifer, Beelzebub, Lilith, Astaroth / Ishtar, Asura, Mara, Tiamat, Pale Rider, Red Rider, White Rider, Black Rider, Trumpeter

 Also, should the Demi-fiend gather all twenty-four Magatama the priest at the Cathedral of Shadows visited will give him the Lord's Blade, allowing him to reach the Bandou Shrine and confront the Four Heavenly Kings, his servants, for the right of a single conversation with Masakado.

 When awakened in IV's Neutral Path, he's lost access to his physical form that became the dome and thus the source of most of his powers.
-So he must devour the three Great Spirits that as a substitute so he can remove the Firmament above Tokyo to restore everything to normal.
+So he must devour the three Great Spirits as a substitute so he can remove the Firmament above Tokyo to restore everything to normal.
 He needs Flynn to recreate the Great Spirit of Hope by taking on missions to restore Tokyo's citizens' hope, and to retake the Great Spirits of Goodwill and Spite by taking them from the entities who have absorbed them - Merkabah and Lucifer, after they interfere with his first attempt to remove the firmament when he devoured the Great Spirit of Hope.

 In Nocturne, he manifests in the Bandou Shrine, and he's depressed, with good reason.
 He has to see Tokyo, the city he was bound to defend, utterly destroyed to create the Vortex World, its inhabitants dead and demons infesting it.
 Then the Hito-Shura arrives, and since Masakado cannot exist outside the shrine due to the laws of the Vortex World, he gives the boy the Magatama holding his power, telling him that whatever has happened to Tokyo, it's still Tokyo, and since he cannot continue in his duty, to please restore the world...